openresty/lua-nginx-module/README.markdown

 When a relative path like `foo/bar.lua` is given, they will be turned into the absolute path relative to the `server prefix` path determined by the `-p PATH` command-line option while starting the Nginx server.

 This directive was first introduced in the `v0.10.6` release.

+Note that: this directive is only allowed to used in **http context** from the `v0.10.7` release (because SSL session resumption happens before server name dispatch).

 [Back to TOC](#directives)